|

 fixes problems with Matroska streams, flushes buffered frames and

+uses the standard filter merit by default.
 It's been a while since my last report on PgcEdit.
 Meanwhile, the

 latest beta is 0.6.3